pnkraemer/probdiffeq/docs/advanced_examples/physics_enhanced_regression_1.md

 ---

 <!-- #region -->
-# Physics-enhanced regression part 1
+# Parameter estimation with Optax

 **Time-series data and optimization with ``optax``**